-As the Syrian civil war stumbles through its sixth year, 7.6 million people have been forced from their homes.
-With health and sanitation systems destroyed, polluted water, poor hygiene and reduced access to health care have made much of the country a breeding ground for infectious diseases.
+As the Syrian civil war stumbles through its seventh year, over 11 million people have been forced from their homes.
+With health and sanitation systems destroyed, polluted water, poor hygiene and reduced access to medical care, much of the country has become a breeding ground for infectious diseases.
 Displaced from their homes without clean water, health care or work to sustain them, many Syrians also face extreme malnutrition.

-To reduce the burden of sickness and hunger, Relief International is working with USAID’s Office of Foreign Disaster Assistance (OFDA) to provide medical supplies, reproductive health services and clean water to 20 health care facilities in Aleppo, Idleb and Hama.
+To reduce the burden of sickness, Relief International is working with USAID’s Office of Foreign Disaster Assistance (OFDA) to provide medical supplies, health services and clean water to 20 health care facilities in Aleppo, Idleb and Hama.
 We help these facilities obtain medicines and equipment and cover the salaries of the health care professionals who run them.

 Relief International also works to detect and treat diseases such as diabetes and hypertension, which can be aggravated in an unstable environment.
 Health care facilities focus on these primary health care needs, rather than on trauma cases, to support the population’s long-term health.

 Part of addressing communicable diseases, especially diarrheal diseases, includes providing clean water and hygiene education.
-Clean water is trucked in to some locations and water treatment plants are repaired.
-Lessons on hand-washing and clean food practices help reduce the impact of water-borne diseases.
+The lessons on hand-washing and clean food practices we provide help reduce the impact of water-borne diseases.

 This program also includes a community health worker (CHW) training program.
 CHWs allow for a more integrated approach to early recognition of disease and hygiene awareness.
 Whether it is helping a pregnant woman recognize the signs of preeclampsia or encouraging better hand-washing practices, CHWs help improve the quality of care and refer people to health facilities when they are in need of treatment.
 The CHWs we recruit and train assist approximately 45,000 people per month.